powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 **To Configure the Improved Sync Rules, Follow These Steps:**

-- [ ] Copy the contents of `trelloappclone_powersync_client.dart/sync-rules-1.yaml`.
+- Copy the contents of `trelloappclone_powersync_client.dart/sync-rules-1.yaml`.
-- [ ] Paste this to `sync-rules.yaml` under your PowerSync project instance
+- Paste this to `sync-rules.yaml` under your PowerSync project instance
-- [ ] and click _"Deploy sync rules"_.
+- Click _"Deploy sync rules"_.
-- [ ] Confirm in the dialog and wait a couple of minutes for the deployment to complete.
+- Confirm in the dialog and wait a couple of minutes for the deployment to complete.

 Now you can run the app again, and it should now only sync the subset of data that a logged in user actually has access to.